Principal Investigator

 Dr. Pan Liu is an Assistant Professor of Psychology at the University of Alberta in Edmonton, Canada.
 Dr. Liu is interested in socioemotional processing in children and adolescents and how these processes, via interactions with other individual and environmental factors, are implicated in both typical socioemotional development and the development of anxiety and depression.
 She takes a multi-method approach to investigating these questions, including behavioral, EEG/ERP, MRI, and eye-tracking measures.
 Recent research interests include (1) examining socioemotional processing in naturalistic settings, e.g., during social media use and (2) using novel methodologies to analyze ERP data (e.g., trial-level analysis).

 Dr. Liu is accepting graduate students in the Developmental Science area at UAlberta (see Prospective Students).
-She is NOT accepting undergraduate research/honors students for the 2024-2025 academic year.
+She is NOT accepting honors students or research students for PSYCH 299/396/398/496/498 for the 2025-2026 academic year.